-We get many questions that related to at what stage of dementia sundowning occurs.
-Unfortunately,it’s is a syndrome unavoidable for many.
+We get many questions asking at what stage of dementia does sundowning occur?
+Unfortunately, it is a syndrome unavoidable for many.

 Sundowning MOSTLY AFFECTS people with middle-stage or advanced dementia.

 This type of behavior change is referred to as sundowning.

 Affected persons will typically start to experience these symptoms around dinner time.

 The cause of sundowning is not yet clear.